learn-co-students/module-one-final-project-guidelines-nyc-web-121018/README.md

 I used the orghunter api to gather their list of NY State nonprofits and populate my nonprofits table.

 With Match Maker you can do the following:
    1. View all organizations
    2. View all EIN #'s
-3. Search for org by EIN
+   3. Search for org by Name
    4. Find a nonprofit by city
    5. Find a nonprofit by zipcode
    6. Search nonprofits by cause
    7. Get website info by EIN
    8. Join the Volunteer Database
    9. EXIT

 I used a faker gem to populate sample volunteer data into my database.